wangronin/Bayesian-Optimization/README.md

 As for the prior distribution, the mostly used one is Gaussian and such a distribution on functions is __Gaussian process__ (random field).
 It is also possible to consider the Gaussian process as a _surrogate_ or simple a model on the unknown function $f$.
 In this sense, some other models are also often exploited, e.g. Student's t process and random forest (in SMAC and SPOT).
 However, the usage of random forest models brings me some additional thinkings (see the following sections).

 The same algorithmic idea was re-advertised in the name of "Efficient Global Optimization"" (EGO) by Donald R. Jones.
-As pointed out in Jone's paper on taxonomy of global optimization methods, the bayesian optimization can be viewed as a special case of a broader family of similar algorithms, that is call "global optimization based on response surfaces", Model-based Optimization (MBO) (some references here from Bernd Bischl) or Sequential MBO.
+As pointed out in Jone's paper on taxonomy of global optimization methods, the bayesian optimization can be viewed as a special case of a broader family of similar algorithms, that is call "global optimization based on response surfaces", Model-based Optimization (MBO) (some references here from Bernd Bischl) or Sequential MBO. -->

 ## Reference

-To be added...
+[Moc74] Jonas Mockus.
+On bayesian methods for seeking the extremum.
+In Guri I. Marchuk, editor, _Optimization Techniques, IFIP Technical Conference, Novosibirsk_, USSR, July 1-7, 1974, volume 27 of _Lecture Notes in Computer Science_, pages 400–404.
+Springer, 1974.
+[JSW98] Donald R. Jones, Matthias Schonlau, and William J. Welch. _Efficient global optimization of expensive black-box functions_.
+J. Glob.
+Optim., 13(4):455–492, 1998.
+[SWN03] Thomas J. Santner, Brian J. Williams, and William I. Notz. _The Design and Analysis of Computer Experiments.
+Springer series in statistics._ Springer, 2003.
+[Nie88] Harald Niederreiter. _Low-discrepancy and low-dispersion sequences_.
+Journal of number theory, 30(1):51–70, 1988.
+[WvSEB17a] Hao Wang, Bas van Stein, Michael Emmerich, and Thomas Bäck. _A New Acquisition Function for Bayesian Optimization Based on the Moment-Generating Function._ In Systems, Man, and Cybernetics (SMC), 2017 IEEE International Conference on, pages 507–512.
+IEEE, 2017.
+[WEB18] Hao Wang, Michael Emmerich, and Thomas Bäck. _Cooling Strategies for the Moment-Generating Function in Bayesian Global Optimization._ In 2018 IEEE Congress on Evolutionary Computation, CEC 2018, Rio de Janeiro, Brazil, July 8-13, 2018, pages 1–8.
+IEEE, 2018.